who we are, what we do, & why

 SUPERHERO CLUBHOUSE unites ecology and theater to enact justice, inspire hope, and activate a thriving future.

-We are a New York-based community of artists, scientists, and environmental professionals invested in a long-term experiment to understand how theater can help shift consciousness in the face of global crises.
+We are a New York-based community of artists, scientists, and environmental professionals invested in a long-term experiment to understand how theater can help shift consciousness in the face of global climate change.

 our CORE values

-We view environmental crises as problems of equity for both humans and non-humans.
+We recognize that environmental crises are problems of equity for both humans and non-humans.

 We consider differences in identity, discipline, medium, ability, and thought as vital to a creative process and a better world.